Max Lee

 Max Lee (born January 9, 1988, in Hong Kong) is a professional squash player who represents Hong Kong.
 He reached a career-high world ranking of World No. 12 in December 2015.
-He helped Hong Kong to win the Asian Team Squash Championships against Pakistan in April 2018.
+He was coached by Abdul Faheem Khan.
+Max helped Hong Kong to win the Asian Team Squash Championships against Pakistan in April 2018.
+He won the Asian Champion in 2017, being the third Hong Kong player to reach this milestone.